-During the “stop-start” technique, a partner stimulates the penis until the urge to ejaculate arises.
-Stimulation is then stopped until the feeling subsidies.
-This is repeated a few times before allowing a partner to ejaculate and allows your partner to train to regain control over his ejaculation.
+During the “stop-start” technique, the penis is stimulated until the urge to ejaculate arises.
+Stimulation is then stopped until the feeling subsides.
+This is repeated a few times before allowing ejaculation, and can help train you to regain control over ejaculation.

-The “squeeze” technique requires a partner to squeeze the penis glands just before ejaculation.
-Similarly, this is repeated a few times before an ejaculation.
+The “squeeze” technique requires a partner to squeeze the penis just before ejaculation.
+Similarly, this is repeated a few times before allowing ejaculation.

 Available drug treatments to delay ejaculation include serotonin reuptake inhibitors such as Prozac and phosphodiesterase inhibitors like Viagra.
-There are also creams available that numb the penis leading to reduced stimulation.
-By lowering penis stimulation, some men find it easier to prolong their sexual performance.
+There are also creams available that numb the penis leading to reduced stimulation and delayed ejaculation.
 Another option to delay orgasms is to use multiple condoms.

-Consult your doctor if premature ejaculation has an effect on your sexual pleasure.
+Consult your doctor if premature ejaculation is having an adverse effect on your sexual pleasure or relationship.

 In most cases, honesty is the best approach.
 Partners will usually be understanding of the issue and want to work together to find a solution.
 Don’t pressure each other or blame one another for the condition.
-Focus on the solution instead.
-Premature ejaculation is rarely inevitable and many therapeutic methods are available.
+Focus on a solution instead.
+Premature ejaculation is rarely inevitable and many therapeutic methods are available to help.